mummy2358/gan/README.md

-gan network using tf.nn on cifar10
+gan network using tf.nn from scratch on cifar10